 Archaeologists continue to investigate the wreck.
 They are finding more personal items alongside boxes and barrels in the galley behind the main mast.
 A ‘knee’ - a huge piece of angled wood used to support the deck – has been uncovered and will be investigated and recorded to illustrate the enormous size of the ship.
 The team is working towards where the stern of the ship should be with dives continuing until mid-August.

-A nit comb, lead cheese container, pewter vessels and a chest full of thimbles are some of the personal items that have been conserved since their recovery from the wreck site.
+A nit comb, lead cheese container, pewter vessels and a chest full of thimbles are just some of the recoveries from the wreck site that will be conserved.

 Material recovered from the wreck site is being taken ashore to a warehouse in Ramsgate where first-aid conservation will be carried out and the items fully recorded.
-From here finds will be taken to a Historic England storage facility where work to assess, analyse and conserve them will take place.
-The finds will be returned to The Netherlands and in future some material may be made available for display in Ramsgate.
+From here finds will be taken to the Historic England research facility where work to assess, analyse and conserve them will take place.
+The finds will be returned to the Netherlands and in future some material may be made available for display in the UK.

 The #Rooswijk1740 project contributes to Ramsgate's Heritage Action Zone initiative by providing a focus for community pride, a sense of shared history, and a sense of belonging.